EDAPINENUT/ppflow/README.md

 python train_diffpp.py
 ```

-For RDE finetuning, you should firstly download the pretrained `RDE.pt` model from the [google drive](https://drive.google.com/drive/folders/18bCjncFKDK3eeYf6fyiFfdNgyK40K88g?usp=sharing), then save it as `./pretrained/RDE.pt`, and finally, run the following command for finetuning:
+For RDE finetuning, you should first download the pretrained `RDE.pt` model from the [google drive](https://drive.google.com/drive/folders/18bCjncFKDK3eeYf6fyiFfdNgyK40K88g?usp=sharing), then save it as `./pretrained/RDE.pt`, and finally, run the following command for finetuning:

 ```
 python train_rde.py --fine_tune ./pretrained/RDE.pt
 ```

-#### After training, you can choose a epoch for generating the peptides through:
+#### After training, you can choose an epoch for generating the peptides through:

 ```
 python codesign_diffpp.py -ckpt {where-the-trained-ckpt-is}